 - Complete the Fallen Member Profile Sheet (Appendix 2); - If death or injury occurred on duty, submit Form 3414 to Occupational Health and Safety immediately; - If member is an auxiliary constable ensure provincial/territorial workers' compensation documents are completed; - If member is a Reservist Notify Insurance Group, National Compensation Services (NCS) - Notify the Occupational Health and Safety Officer (OHSO); - Determine if Human Resources and Social Development Canada has been notified (using after hours, on call number if necessary.)
-This is normally completed by OHSO; - Complete Form 1733 Discharge Request and forward to the CO via the district officer; - Notify DG, National Compensation Services (NCS) - Complete the Death of Active Member Notification (Appendix 13 Notification Death of an Active Member) and forward to Pay Operations Discharge Unit - Retrieve badge and ID card: - Inform family of the option to encase the badge and if requested by the family, complete Form 2455 - Request for ID Badge Encasement and provide to the i/c of Recognition and Aftercare; - Complete Security Screening Certificate (TBS Form 330-47) terminating security clearance; - If not required as exhibits, obtain use-of-force items and kit and complete: - o Issue Receipt & Exchange of Pistol & Accessories (Form 3952) - Disposition of Equipment & Uniform on Discharge (Form S-54A); - Return remaining uniform items to Division Stores.
+This is normally completed by OHSO; - Complete Form 1733 Discharge Request and forward to the CO via the district officer; - Notify DG, National Compensation Services (NCS) - Complete the Death of Active Member Notification (Appendix 13 Notification Death of an Active Member) and forward to Pay Operations Discharge Unit - Retrieve badge and ID card: - If requested by the family, complete Form 2455 Request for ID Badge Encasement and provide to the i/c of Recognition and Aftercare; - Complete Security Screening Certificate (TBS Form 330-47) terminating security clearance; - If not required as exhibits, obtain use-of-force items and kit and complete: - Issue Receipt & Exchange of Pistol & Accessories (Form 3952) - Disposition of Equipment & Uniform on Discharge (Form S-54A); - Return remaining uniform items to Division Stores.